cert-manager/website/content/careers/customer-reliability-engineer.md

 Join us as a Customer Reliability Engineer!

 Our Customer Reliability Engineers (CRE) provide pro-active support and maintenance to Jetstack customers.
 These customers now increasingly use Kubernetes as a platform for their highly-scalable, user-facing workloads, and uptime and performance is critical.
 With an in-depth understanding of Kubernetes cluster internals, we provide the safe pair of hands and confidence to ensure that that customers’ clusters are robust, efficient and scalable.
 CREs are a point of contact and seek pragmatic resolutions to complex systems issues, working closely with customers and internal teams.
+You will join our team of talented engineers who live and breath Kubernetes and will focus on platform reliability and building a close working relationship with our customers through training, consulting and support.

 You can [read more](https://blog.jetstack.io/blog/day-in-the-life-of-a-cre/) about this exciting role on our blog.